Fire-Temple/DarkflameServer/README.md

 <br>

-### If this is your first time setting up Darkflame Universe
+### If this is your first time building Darkflame Universe

 Setup a DarkflameUniverse server first, then come back to migrate your DLU Server using the guide further down
 [DLU Repository](https://github.com/DarkflameUniverse/DarkflameServer)